-For 1995, the Executive Compensation Committee again has established a formula for the payment of incentive bonuses to the Company's executives, this time with the maximum bonus payable being 56% of base salary.
-The formula for the calculation of the 1995 incentive bonus for the Company's Chief Executive Officer is based solely upon the Company achieving certain levels of pre-tax profit for the year; while the bonuses for all other executives are a combination of the level of the Company's pre-tax profit for the year (75%) and the extent to which each executive officer achieves his or her own individual performance goals as determined by the Chief Executive Officer (25%).
+ANNUAL CASH INCENTIVE BONUS -- The Executive Compensation Committee had adopted a formula for calculating a cash incentive bonus for the Company's Chief Executive Officer for 1996 based solely upon the Company achieving certain levels of pre-tax profit for the year, and for calculating cash incentive bonuses for the other executive officers of the Company based upon a combination of the level of the Company's pre-tax profit for the year (75%) and the extent to which each executive officer achieves his or her own individual performance goals as determined by the Chief Executive Officer (25%).
+The Chief Executive Officer and the President/Chief Operating Officer were eligible to receive bonuses ranging from zero up to a maximum of 70% of their base salaries.
+The other executive officers of the Company were eligible to receive bonuses ranging from zero up to a maximum of 56% of their base salaries.
+The aggregate cash incentive bonuses earned by all the Company's executives for 1996 was 55% of their base salaries.